notaryproject/notation/specs/commandline/policy.md

 notation policy init
 ```

-Upon successful execution, trust policies with default values are created as following.
-Make sure to update the `trustStores` property with correct values.
+Upon successful execution, trust policies with default values are created and printed out as following.
+Use command `notation cert add --type ca --store default <cert_file>` to add CA certificates to trust store `ca:default`.
+If users want to use different trust stores, refer to section [Update trust policies](#update-trust-policies) on how to do the update.

 ```jsonc
 {